 The Oklahoma Bar Foundation believes justice should be possible for all.
 Every day we empower non-profits supporting Oklahoma’s most legally vulnerable citizens, because our communities are stronger when everyone has fair and equal access to the justice system.

-Through our grants and awards program, we provide annual funding for law-related charities, court improvement projects and law school scholarships.
+The Oklahoma Bar Foundation (OBF) is a nonprofit organization founded in 1946 by members of the Oklahoma Bar Association (OBA) to accomplish law-related charitable good works statewide.
+Through our grants and awards program, we provide annual funding for law-related non-profits, court improvements and law school scholarships.

 We are the third oldest state bar foundation in the U.S. and our membership is comprised of those persons duly licensed to practice law in the State of Oklahoma.
 Grant funding is provided by donor gifts, the Fellows Giving Programs, earnings on investments & endowed funds, Cy Pres Awards and lawyer participation in the Oklahoma Interest On Lawyers’ Trust Accounts (IOLTA) Program.
-We are an IRS 501(c)(3) nonprofit organization meaning your gifts are tax deductible.
+We are an IRS 501(c)(3) nonprofit organization.

 Oklahoma Bar Association’s Executive Secretary John G. Hervey announced the creation of the Oklahoma Bar Foundation to the bar membership in September 1946.